Storage

 Disclosure: PCBuildRanked is reader-supported.
 When you buy through links on this page, we may earn an affiliate commission at no additional cost to you.

 PCIe 5.0 SSDs stopped being exotic in early 2026.
-The WD Black SN8100 launched in Q1 2026 using a new SMI SM2508 controller that finally cracked the heat and power consumption problems that plagued first-generation Gen5 drives — and its arrival pushed prices on last year’s PCIe 5.0 options like the Crucial T705 down to competitive territory.
-Meanwhile, the Samsung 9100 PRO established new sequential write records with its 5nm controller.
-If you’re building or upgrading right now, Gen5 is worth serious consideration if your board supports it.
+The WD Black SN8100 launched using a new SMI SM2508 controller that finally cracked the heat and power consumption problems that plagued first-generation Gen5 drives — and pushed prices on earlier PCIe 5.0 options like the Crucial T705 down to competitive territory.
+Meanwhile, the Samsung 9100 PRO established new sequential write records with its 5nm controller and landed at $199 — less than the aging Gen4 990 PRO.
+If you’re building or upgrading right now, Gen5 deserves serious consideration if your board supports it.
+For a focused roundup of the top PCIe 5.0 picks, see our best PCIe 5.0 SSDs for gaming guide.

 Quick Picks